uli385899/My-Projects-Portfolio/Portfolio.md

 ![Kali VM SIEM](https://github.com/uli385899/uli385899/blob/main/.assets/Screenshot%202024-05-28%20154944.png)
 It's very simple, a virtualized network monitored with the *Elastic* Cloud SIEM.
 Here's a dashboard I've created that shows the number of records with its event type and corresponding IP addresses.

+## Internet Connection Sharing(ICS) for VPN utilization on unsupported devices
+As a competitive *Tom Clancy's Rainbow Six Siege* player on console, I would experience recurring DDoS attacks.
+Opposing players would use third-party websites to resolve gamertags to IP addresses, such as Octosniffer and XResolver, using that information to *boot* players offline using DDoS panels.